upendrak/swc-stanford-20180329/sessions/shell.rst

 The dollar sign is a prompt, which shows us that the shell is waiting for input; your shell may show something more elaborate.

 Type the command ``whoami``, then press the Enter key (sometimes marked Return) to send the command to the shell.
-The command's output is the ID of the current user, i.e., it shows us who the shell thinks we are:
+The command's output is the ID of the current user, i.e., it shows us who the shell thinks you are:

 .. code-block :: bash